telus-archive/pagerduty-dashboard/README.md

 To load some sample data, add `"mock": true` to `config.json`.

-## Custom View Wizard
+## Custom View Configuration

-... the dashboard custom view wizard is coming soon ...
+To configure what the dashboard displays, go to `localhost:3000/#/customize` and note down the generated URL.

 ## Conventions